Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Westin Hapuna Beach

-For years, my favorite points redemption in the State of Hawai’i was the Westin Hapuna Beach, formerly the best beachfront property in Hawai’i bookable with a Marriott 35K cert (but no longer).
-Hapuna Beach is actually bookended by two Marriott properties, the other being the excellent (and much more expensive) Mauna Kea Beach Hotel.
-They are both great value redemptions, but I actually prefer the Westin…although that’s a subject for another time.
+For years, my favorite points redemption in the State of Hawai’i was the Westin Hapuna Beach, formerly the only beachfront property in Hawai’i bookable with a Marriott 35K cert (that’s long since ended).
+Hapuna Beach is actually bookended by two Marriott properties, the other being the excellent and much more expensive Mauna Kea Beach Hotel.
+They are often both great value redemptions, but I actually prefer the Westin…although that’s a subject for another time.

 a city with water and a body of water

-In a famous-ish speech from the ever-so-kitschy original Dune, Kyle Mclaughlin reminds himself, and us, that “fear is the mind-killer.”
+In a famous-ish speech from the ever-so-kitschy original Dune, Kyle Mclaughlin/Muad’dib reminds himself, and us, that “fear is the mind-killer.”
 For those of us in the points-and-miles community, I’d amend that to “fear of missing out is the mind-killer.”
 We live, earn and burn in a world of missed opportunities, inconsistently applied elite status benefits, dynamic pricing and hard-to-find redemptions.
-Things live and die AND there are always more chances.
+Things live and die – and there are always more chances.

 I’ve met many people over the years staying in a marvelous property in a fantastic destination that are pissed off for a good chunk of their stay because the front desk played games with a suite upgrade.
-I can get so wrapped up in wringing out every last dollar of category bonuses, trying to score the absolute “best” flight award and getting the exact room I want, that I can miss out on the thrill of victory at the fact that I’m getting thousands of dollars of travel and rewards annually for pennies.
+I can get so wrapped up in wringing out every last dollar of category bonuses, trying to score the absolute “best” flight award and getting the exact room I want, that I can sometimes miss out on the thrill of victory at the fact that I’m getting thousands of dollars of travel and rewards annually for pennies on the dollar.

 a tower with fireworks in the sky